PayDock/e-commerce-powerboard-commercetools-app/README.md

 The application allows you to view logs of all payments.
 ![log.png](docs%2Flog.png)

-This guide provides instructions on how to install and set up the "PowerBoard" custom application for Commercetools.

 This guide provides instructions on how to install and set up the "PowerBoard " custom application for Commercetools.